lukesaltweather/Akashi/docs/Types/index.rst

 ===================
 Types
 ===================
-This setion documents the various types parameters can have, what they are and how to properly use them.
+This section documents the various types parameters can have, what they are and how to properly use them.

 .. toctree::
     :maxdepth: 1